elijahhansen/mybots/README.md

 ## Mutation of Bodies
 The body was mutated by choosing a dimension to alter in each link of the creature and setting that dimension to a random size, as seen below in Figure 2.
 If a link was mutated then the method also ensures that any change in size is met with appropriate changes to the relative positions of the link and any joints around it along with the absolute positions of the creature's links.
 I also implemented a tier system to the mutation method that decreased the randomness of the mutation when fitness thresholds were met.
 For example, when the creature evolved past fitness 3 the probability of size mutation decreased by 50% to ensure that smaller changes would occur.
 ## Mutation of Brain
-The brain is mutated by choosing a random synpase to alter and changing its weight to a random value between -1 and 1 and continues mutating after every fitness threshold.
+The brain is mutated by choosing a random synpase to alter and changing its weight to a random value between -1 and 1 and continues mutating after every fitness threshold; seen in Figure 3.
+## Parallel Hill Climber
+As described in the introduction to this project, the evolutionary algorithm used in this project is the parallel hill climber.
+This algorithm takes each parent, evolves them and compares each parent to their respective child.
+If the child is more fit than the parent then it replaces the parent for the next round of evolution.
+If not, then the parent does not change and moves on to the next generation.
+Once the generation count has been met (set by the user), the algorithm will go through each parent and find the one that is most fit and show that solution on screen.
 ## Functionality of Files
 ### constants.py
 In the `constants.py` file the user is able to control a variety of factors relating to robot's characteristics and even the nature of the evolution of the robot.
 The user is able to control the number of links the robot will have, the frequency, phase offset, and and amplitude of the motors, the population size and number of generations for evolution, and the range of the joints.
 ### joint.py
 * contains the `JOINT` class object used in formulating the body plan in `plan.py`
 ### links.py
-* contains the` LINK` class object used in formulating the body plan in `plan.py`
+* contains the `LINK` class object used in formulating the body plan in `plan.py`
 * has method `Compute_Box()` which calculates the bounds of generation of the next body part to ensure no collisions in the body plan
 ### motor.py
 * contains the `MOTOR` class object and sets motors for each joint in the body